ClickCease

 2. Filing the Lawsuit or Submitting a Claim

-• Pre-suit Settlement: Sometimes personal injury attorneys in North Carolina will submit a claim to the anticipated defendant or its insurer before filing a lawsuit.
+• Pre-suit Settlement: Sometimes North Carolina personal injury attorneys will submit a claim to the anticipated defendant or its insurer before filing a lawsuit.
 This confidential process can save time and money for personal injury victims if the defendant or its insurer is amenable to it.
 Experienced personal injury attorneys can sometimes settle claims without having to go to court directly, or through alternative dispute resolution methods including mediation and arbitration.

-• Complaint: If the case is considered viable and a pre-suit resolution cannot be reached, the attorney will file a complaint in the appropriate North Carolina court.
+• Complaint: If the case is considered viable and a pre-suit resolution cannot be reached, a North Carolina personal injury lawyer may file a complaint in the appropriate North Carolina court to start a lawsuit.
 The complaint outlines the legal and factual basis of the claim against the defendant (the party alleged to be responsible for the injury).

 • Service of Process: The defendant is served with the complaint and a summons, notifying them of the lawsuit and requiring them to respond.